goodvid/rendezview/README.md

 If you need a `current user` for a method, use the `jwt_required()` decoration in you flask api function
-- In the front end, you need to add the current token as a header in your http request, which you can do like this `"Authorization: Bearer " + sessionStorage.getItem("token")`
+- In the front end, you need to add the current token as a header in your http request, which you can do like this `"Authorization: Bearer " + sessionStorage.getItem("token")` You can also look at login.js, username.js and register.js and its respective flask api calls for reference

 Note that session storage only works for the current session.
 If you close the tab or duplicate it, the session storage is reset